crabdancing/fishcfg/README.md

 You can simply `wget "https://raw.githubusercontent.com/alxpettit/fish/master/install.sh" -O - | sudo sh -`,
 if you're one of those people who likes to pipe directly to a root terminal off the internet.

+For the paranoid (myself included) there are `.gpg` signitures for each FISH file, which can be automatically checked before installation with `secure-install`.

 ![fish prompt image](media/fish-prompt.png)